Cosmic Ghost Rider: Origin

-In the alternate reality where Thanos conquered all the Universe, Frank Castle's early life is seemingly similar to that of the Frank Castle of Earth-616.
-However, when Thanos comes to Earth, the Punisher is one of the last casualties during the last stand of the heroes, and his soul is sent to Hell.
-Willing to give anything to punish Thanos for slaughtering his planet, the Punisher signs a demonic deal with Mephisto and becomes Ghost Rider.
-When he returns to Earth, Thanos is already gone and everything on the planet is dead.
-He roams Earth for years until a badly injured Galactus arrives and makes him his herald to help battle Thanos.
+In the alternate reality where Thanos conquered the universe, Frank Castle's early life was seemingly similar to that of the Frank Castle of the Earth-616 universe.
+When Thanos came to Earth, the Punisher was one of the last casualties during the last stand of the heroes, and his soul was subsequently sent to Hell.
+Willing to give anything in order to punish Thanos for slaughtering his planet, the Punisher signed a demonic deal with Mephisto and became the Ghost Rider.
+When he returned to Earth, however, Thanos was already gone, and everything on Earth was dead.
+The Punisher roams Earth for years until a badly injured Galactus arrives and makes him his herald to help battle Thanos.

-Alongside Galactus, Cosmic Ghost Rider travels across the cosmos to stop Thanos, which leads them to become legends.
-Centuries later, Thanos kills Galactus and Cosmic Ghost Rider is killed by the Fallen One.
+Several centuries later, Cosmic Ghost Rider and Galactus confront Thanos, who beheads Galactus in battle.
+Thanos gives Cosmic Ghost Rider a shard of the Time Gem so that he can travel to the past, recruit a young version of Thanos, and assist in the killing of the Fallen One.
+Cosmic Ghost Rider battles the Fallen One, who manages to kill him.